joshbeckman/andjosh.github.io/_posts/2017-01-01-after-reading-the-undoing-project.md

 title: After Reading The Undoing Project
 ---

-My brother's gift to me this Christmas was _The Undoing Project_, a novel by Michael Lewis on the work done by researchers Daniel Kahneman and Amos
+My brother's gift to me this Christmas was [_The Undoing Project_][0], a novel by Michael Lewis on the work done by researchers Daniel Kahneman and Amos
 Tversky.
 I read it from December 27 through January 1.

 I had studied the work by these two authors in my college courses, but had no idea bout their personal history or tangential work.
 It was a splendid reminder of those ideas, and I was captivated by the description of their relationship.
 I wanted to write down some initial thoughts afterward.
 These are not in any particular order, just as they came to mind.